All About Swollen Eyelids and Eyelid Bump »

 It is the infection of the tissue in and around the eye socket.
 Redness, bulging of eyeballs, and pain in the ocular movement are seen along with swollen eyelids.
 It occurs as a unilateral infection but can spread to other eyes as well if not treated.
 It is one of the ocular emergencies and requires immediate medical intervention.

 It is the herpes infection in and around the eyes.
 It is most commonly found in children, although it can happen to anyone.
 It looks like a pink eye with similar symptoms but does not always produce distinct lesions.
-The virus remains in the body and there is no permanent cure to this viral ocular infection.
+The virus remains in the body and there is no permanent cure for this viral ocular infection.
 But antiviral medications help to manage the symptoms.

 Blocked tear duct

 Tear duct blockage prevents eyes from draining tears properly.
 As a result, redness, pain, and eyelid swelling occur.
 Newborns and infants are vulnerable to tear duct blockage and the symptom improves by the time they are one year old.

 Most of the time, lacrimal duct obstruction is not harmful.
 Gentle lacrimal massage and warm compression can ease the swollen eyelids and help the tear duct function properly.